Top 5 Telemarketing Tips to Boost Conversions

 Depending on your strategy and the scale of your direct marketing campaign, you should consider how your direct sales team will handle a customer that is ready to buy.
 They may come across the perfect customer who has been thinking about yours or a similar product and they have the time to talk.
 Not a problem if it’s you single handedly making all the calls, but if you have a team making calls on your behalf, you won’t want to miss this opportunity.
 You can address this by implementing a warm transfer process.
 If you don’t have an effective system in place it’s very easy for the hot lead to give you the cold shoulder further down the track.
 Effective training is essential to ensure your people know what to do in these scenarios so you can strike while the iron is hot.

-I have 20 years operational management experience, 12 years in outsourcing, and have spent the last 5 years in the Philippines.
+I’m Andrew Mault, Director and Country Manager at hammerjack.
+I have 20 years operational management experience, 13 years in outsourcing, and have spent the last 6 years in the Philippines.
 I’ve built telemarketing teams for Westpac, American Express, GE Money and Telstra to name a few.